Building Engagement at Credit Suisse

 We worked to establish a clear narrative for change, one that was aspirational, supported by the bank’s values, and that people could connect to.
 We then established a new behavioural framework to drive engagement and support.

 To support the roll out we elicited the managers already working as agents of change from across the business - the ones who understood the power of engagement and had the leadership and influencing skills to bring people with them.

-- We ran a series of sessions with the group of change agents over three months, inviting them to share the vision and providing opportunities for development and discussion, so they felt able to lead by example and influence fellow managers through the reinvigorated engagement of their teams.
+We ran a series of sessions with the group of change agents over three months, inviting them to share the vision and providing opportunities for development and discussion, so they felt able to lead by example and influence fellow managers through the reinvigorated engagement of their teams.

-- We also ran a series of workshops called Engaging Management, to support those managers whose survey report indicated were behind the curve on key management skills criteria.
+We also ran a series of workshops called Engaging Management, to support those managers whose survey report indicated were behind the curve on key management skills criteria.

-Our comprehensive and long-term approach paid off, and the results, tracked via regular pulse surveys, happily tracked against the typical bell curve we were anticipating.
+Our comprehensive and long-term approach paid off, and the results, tracked via regular pulse surveys, reported the change in performance, engagement and results we were anticipating.